- Edibility – Leaves – 2/5, Root Bulbils – 3/5 – but see warnings below

-- Identification – 3/5 – look for bright yellow flowers, individually stalked cordate veined leaves and (often) bulbils on roots – which give it its old english name, pilewort!
+- Identification – 3/5 – look for bright yellow flowers, individually stalked cordate veined leaves, often with paler patches, and (often) bulbils on roots.
 It is a low-growing plant, often forming substantial mats.

 - Distribution – 5/5

 - Season – January – May – One of the earliest spring leaves.

 - Habitat – Damp deciduous woodlands, meadows, shady waste ground, hedge banks, roadsides, river banks and other areas that are seasonally flooded.
 Those pictured were growing adjacent to a large puddle in the road and were enjoying a good dousing by every passing car.
 As I drove further I noticed that all the larger bulges of it corresponded with puddles in the road.